 - Study the way you know works for you: I’m going to show you guys how I studied…but that DOES NOT mean that everyone should study this way.
 I know myself, I’ve taken a million tests and I know what I need to do to study effectively and pass.

 - Don’t overstudy: The test is hard, don’t get me wrong, but I promise you’ve taken harder tests if you’ve made it to this point.
 This exam is not any harder than a biochemistry or anatomy exam.
 It may seem overwhelming because there is so much information…but trust me, trying to overstudy and memorize every single detail will only make things worse.

 - The Inman Study Guide with practice test – My girl Elle sent me her study materials after she passed bc she rocks!

-- Visual Veggies - I used VV to study for my Diet Tech exam and loved it so I knew I wanted to use it to study for this exam as well
+- Visual Veggies – (I received this for free in exchange for an honest review) I used VV to study for my Diet Tech exam and loved it so I knew I wanted to use it to study for this exam as well

 Here’s what I did:

 1. Spent time going through the entire Inman binder– The only way I can remember stuff is if I write it down myself.
 So that’s what I did.
 I took notes as I reviewed the Inman binder.
 Once I got through each doman, I condensed the notes down based on what I did and didn’t know at that point.
 Then after I went through the whole binder, I condensed my notes again.